GracesGames/SpaceShooter2DKit/README.md

 ## Features include:

-- Different types of enemies, pickups and weapon types
+- Different types of enemies, pickups and weapons
-- Special weapon
-- Scrolling background,
 - Spawners for enemies, pickup and waves of enemies
-- Systems for health, score and save/load functionality
+- Systems for health, ammo, score and save/load functionality
+- Multiple ships that can be unlocked and selected
-- Much more.
+- And much more.

 For a list of features, documentation and more please see the [website](https://gracesgames.com/SpaceShooter2DKit/)